 Greetings and Welcome to St. Cloud State University!
 The Department of Residential Life wishes you a warm welcome and we are excited about your interest in the on-campus housing experience.
 We have put together some information to answer any questions that you might have and to make your experience the best it can be.
 If you wish you get more information about each of our ten unique residence halls, please visit our website at www.stcloudstate.edu/reslife.
 On this site you will find everything about room and board rates, student testimonials, frequently asked questions and specific information on each of our halls.

-Please be sure that you read your contract thoroughly.
-When you complete and sign your housing agreement, you are agreeing to the terms and conditions as found on that contract.
+Please be sure that you read your housing agreement thoroughly.
+When you complete and sign your housing agreement, you are agreeing to the terms and conditions as found on that document.
 Please note that you are agreeing to an academic year agreement which runs from August-May.
-If you decide that you want to live off campus after you have completed and signed this form, you will be responsible for costs associated with both contracts.
+If you decide that you want to live off campus after you have completed and signed this form, you will be responsible for costs associated with both semesters.
 Lastly, for additional information that applies specifically to International students, please visit the following link which provides you with more information about SCSU. www.stcloudstate.edu/internationaladmissions/

 Welcome Again!
 We are most delighted you are planning on making St. Cloud State University your new home.